 The various landscapes are the highlight of the Great Smoky Mountains National Park.
 The views change seasonally with over 1,400 flower species decorating the spring and early summer months.
 The fall foliage that decorates the rolling mountain ranges is another highlight that draws millions over visitors.
 It is the most visited national park in the United States.

 Laurel Falls is an 80-foot (24 m) waterfall which can be accessed through a short easy paved path.
 Clingman’s Dome observation deck is also accessed through a short-paved path.

 Apart from the scenic drives through the park, the best way to experience the Great Smokey Mountains is hiking the numerous trails found throughout the park.
 Backpacking and camping are also common ways to enjoy the park.Back to Top

 The Great Smokey Mountain National Park is renowned for a place to hike to your heart's content.
 There are well over 300 different hiking trails that visitors can trek to explore the national park and the abundant wilderness that awaits.
 The trails range from easy escape to difficult challenging adventures.

-Clingmans Dome Observation Tower Trail: This is a 1.2 mile (1.93 km) trek over a terrain that gives is a moderate rating.
+This is a 1.2 mile (1.93 km) trek over a terrain that gives is a moderate rating.
 Once you make the hike, the reward is the observation tower that gives captivating panoramic views of the entire area in each direction.
-The mountain is the highest point in the national park, which means you will be the highest point when visiting the observation tower.
+The mountain is the highest point in the national park, which means the tower will give you the greatest panoramic view possible.

 - All Trails, Best Trails in Great Smokey Mountain National Park, https://www.alltrails.com/parks/us/tennessee/great-smoky-mountains-national-park, retrieved July 2020.